 Located 3 miles off Maui’s rugged Makena coast, lies the alluring, sunken volcanic crater of Molokini.
-Here the crystal-clear tropical waters are home to an array of fish and other unique species of marine-life, including eel’s and octopus.
-They all seek shelter inside this beautiful crater.
+Here the crystal-clear tropical waters are home to an array of fish and other unique species of marine-life, including eel’s and octopus, which all seek shelter inside this beautiful crater.
 The actual island is also a protected nesting area for two distinct species of birds, the Petrels and Wedge-Tailed Shearwaters.

 - Molokini is world renowned for its exceptional water clarity with visibility up to 150 feet.

-- It was created from an eruption that occurred about 230,000 years ago.
+- Molokini was created from an eruption that occurred approximately 230,000 years ago.

-- Molokini is home to about 250 types of marine species.
+- Molokini Crater is home to about 250 types of marine species.

 - There are 38 different types of hard coral species inside Molokini Crater.

 - The island is home to at least 2 different species of nesting seabirds.

 - Molokini is a Marine Life Conservation District and the island is a Hawaii State Seabird Sanctuary.

 This volcanic crater formed some 230,000 years ago.
 What you see today is the remains of a giant center cone that rose above the surface.
 Many cones never break the surface of the water, thus adding to distinctiveness of Molokini Crater.
 Water-erosion and sinking over time has created the familiar crescent shaped landmark we know and love today.
 History shows this was a fishing ground to ancient Hawaiians.
 Today, Molokini Crater is a carefully protected Marine Life Conservation District, and is declared a Hawaii State Seabird Sanctuary.